alexesprit/vscode-slack-dark-theme/README.md

 # Slack Dark Theme for VS Code

-A theme for Visua Studio Code based on a [request][rvscode] on r/vscode.
+A theme for Visual Studio Code based on a [request][rvscode] on r/vscode.

 ![Screenshot][screenshot]